vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

 ![Preview](./Images/k8s97.png)
 * Deployment is a workload which creates
   * Replica Sets: These create
-     * Pods: Which inturn creates
+     * Pods: Which in return creates
         * Containers: This is where the application runs
         ![Preview](./Images/k8s98.png)